-Payment Due Date Event \$ 50,000 December 31, 2022 IND application filing \$ 150,000 12 months from IND filing date Upon first dosing of patient in a clinical trial \$ 400,000 12 months from first patient dosing Upon completion of first clinical trial \$1,000,000 36 months from completion of the first Phase II clinical trial Upon first patient treated in a Phase III clinical trial \$8,000,000 August 1, 2029 First commercial sale
+Payment Due Date Event \$ 50,000 Upon IND application filing IND application filing \$ 150,000 12 months from IND filing date Upon first dosing of patient in a clinical trial ¢ 400.000 12 months from first patient dosing Upon Completion of first clinical trial Ф 400,000 12 months from first patient dosing Opon Completion of first chinical trial \$ 1,000,000 36 months from completion of the first Phase II clinical trial Upon first patient treated in a Phase III clinical trial \$ 8,000,000 8 years from the effective date of the agreement First commercial sale

-These license agreements have an indefinite term that continue until the later of the date no licensed patent under the applicable agreement remains a pending application or enforceable patent, the end date of any period of market exclusivity granted by a governmental regulatory body, or the date on which the licensee's obligations to pay royalties expire under the applicable license agreement.
+These June AL001 License Agreements have an indefinite term that continue until the later of the date no licensed patent under the applicable agreement remains a pending application or enforceable patent, the end date of any period of market exclusivity granted by a governmental regulatory body, or the date on which the licensee's obligations to pay royalties expire under the applicable license agreement.

-If we fail to comply with our obligations in the agreements under which we license intellectual property and other rights from third parties or otherwise experience disruptions to our business relationships with the licensor, we could lose license rights that are important to our business.
+If we fail to comply with our obligations in the agreements under which we license intellectual property and other rights from third parties or otherwise experience disruptions to our business relationships with the Licensor, we could lose license rights that are important to our business.

-We are a party to these license agreements with the licensor and expect to enter into additional license agreements in the future.
+We are a party to these license agreements with the Licensor and expect to enter into additional license agreements in the future.
 The existing license agreements impose, and we expect that future license agreements will impose, various diligence, milestone payment, royalty and other obligations on us.
-If we fail to comply with our obligations under these agreements, or we are subject to a bankruptcy, we may be required to make certain payments to the licensor, we may lose the exclusivity of our license, or the licensor may have the right to terminate the license, in which event we would not be able to develop or market products covered by the license.
-The licensor or any future licensor may take any of these actions, including terminating a license agreement.
+If we fail to comply with our obligations under these agreements, or we are subject to a bankruptcy, we may be required to make certain payments to the Licensor, we may lose the exclusivity of our license, or the Licensor may have the right to terminate the license, in which event we would not be able to develop or market products covered by the license.
+The Licensor or any future licensor may take any of these actions, including terminating a license agreement.
 Additionally, the milestone and other payments associated with these licenses will make it less profitable for us to develop our product candidates.
-If the licensor were to terminate a license agreement for whatever reason, it would materially and adversely affect our business, financial position and future prospects and you would likely lose the entirety of your investment in us.
+If the Licensor were to terminate a license agreement for whatever reason, it would materially and adversely affect our business, financial position and future prospects and you would likely lose the entirety of your investment in us.

-In some cases, patent prosecution of our licensed technology is controlled solely by the licensor.
-If the licensor fails to obtain and maintain patent or other protection for the proprietary intellectual property we license, we could lose our rights to the intellectual property or our exclusivity with respect to those rights, and our competitors could market competing products using the intellectual property.
+In some cases, patent prosecution of our licensed technology is controlled solely by the Licensor.
+If the Licensor fails to obtain and maintain patent or other protection for the proprietary intellectual property we license, we could lose our rights to the intellectual property or our exclusivity with respect to those rights, and our competitors could market competing products using the intellectual property.
 Licensing of intellectual property is of critical importance to our business and involves complex legal, business and scientific issues.
 Disputes may arise regarding intellectual property subject to a licensing agreement, including but not limited to:

-- the scope of rights granted under the license agreement and other interpretation-related issues; - the extent to which our technology and processes infringe on intellectual property of the licensor that is not subject to the licensing agreement; - · the sublicensing of patent and other rights; - our diligence obligations under each of the license agreements and what activities satisfy those diligence obligations; - the ownership of inventions and know-how resulting from the joint creation or use of intellectual property by our licensors and us and our collaborators; and - the priority of invention of patented technology.
+- the scope of rights granted under the license agreement and other interpretation-related issues; - the extent to which our technology and processes infringe on intellectual property of the Licensor that is not subject to the licensing agreement; - the sublicensing of patent and other rights; - our diligence obligations under each of the license agreements and what activities satisfy those diligence obligations; - the ownership of inventions and know-how resulting from the joint creation or use of intellectual property by our licensors and us and our collaborators; and - the priority of invention of patented technology.